kakul/coding-style-guide/README.md

 1. Indent using spaces.
 Use 4 space characters for indentation

-2. variable names should be in camel case:  isLinked,
+2. Variable names should be in camel case:  isLinked,

 3. Keep the names as short and relevant as possible, increases readability